Naxdy/LastManStanding/README.md

 The game mode has been decommissioned, and is now free to use by anyone (and open source).

+This mode takes control of the entire server, meaning you need to run a separate server for this minigame.
+BungeeCord is recommended.

 Gameplay:
 - Players start on a randomly generated world.
 The plugin ensures that the world is not an ocean world.
 - Upon game start, players have to gather supplies, as in every other survival game mode.